gdbarron/VenafiTppPS/docs/functions/New-TppObject.md

 ## PARAMETERS

 ### -Path
-Full path for the object to be created.
+Full path, including name, for the object to be created.

 ```yaml
 Type: String